 Introduction to Big Sur Jade

-Big Sur Jade:
+Types of Big Sur Jade

-Big Sur Bubble or “Botryoidal”
+Big Sur Bubble or “Botryoidal” Jade

-Botryoidal jade was first discovered in the Jade cove area in the late 1950’s.
-Since this initial discovery botryodial jade has been discovered in Mendocino County, California, on the Cultus Mountain, Washington and then in large quantities and sizes in the Trinity Mountain’s of California.
+Serpentine and soapstone never exhibit this bubble-like trait.
+Botryoidal jade was first discovered in the Jade Cove area in the late 1950s and has since been found in other locations, such as Mendocino County, California, Cultus Mountain, Washington, and the Trinity Mountains of California.

 Big Sur Green Jade

 Green jade is the most common color found in Big Sur, ranging from dark spinach to bright emerald.
 Some jades are incredibly translucent, while others are dull and opaque.
 The variety of colors in Big Sur jade is astounding, with each piece being unique, individual, and ocean-shaped.